 Key takeaway: For this trend to work it’s important that the experience across each of these channels is seamless.
 For example, when a customer checks their balance online, it should also show their pending loan application.
 Or when customers visit a branch, the computer system should show recent payments.

-Managing digital transformation in financial services
+Managing digital transformation in financial services and banking.

 These trends are great examples of digital transformation and show how far the financial industry has come by putting customer experience first.
 These trends are also meant to act as a guide to help you build a communication strategy that helps you connect with all types of customers.